 WordPress’s vast catalogue of plugins is also a big selling point.
 Plugins are essentially apps for your CMS which allow you to upgrade its functionality by installing plugins for features such as SEO, AMP and mobile-friendliness.

-Next to WordPress, Squarespace is one of the best known CMS.
+Next to WordPress, Squarespace is one of the most popular CMS.
 However, Squarespace differs significantly from WordPress in the fact that it isn’t an opensource CMS, preventing you from installing third-party software onto your CMS.
-This CMS is a self-contained platform, covering website design, content management, and web hosting.
+This CMS is a self-contained platform, covering website design, content creation, and web hosting.

 The big appeal with Squarespace is that allows you to build a website from the ground up, without any technical or web development experience.
 Squarespace also offers an e-commerce platform, allowing you to build and manage an online store within the CMS.

-Joomla is in many respects very similar to WordPress.
+Joomla is in many respects very similar to WordPress, and is considered one of the best CMS platforms.
 This is another opensource CMS, which means you have access to a range of plugins, features and themes to make the most out of your website.
 It is also a user-focussed CMS, with a highly intuitive dashboard.
 Where Joomla claims to differ from WordPress is in the high level of security provided, which is included as standard, and doesn’t have to be bolted on with add-ons and plugins.

 The Wix CMS leads the way in user-friendly, intuitive design, with an easy to use interface, WYSIWYG web builder, and a set of minimalist plugins.
 Wix offers user-friendly publishing tools which make it easy to manage your website content.
 The Wix CMS is also known for the responsiveness of its help and support system, meaning any issues you have as a customer should be resolved promptly.